ddc-java/ddc-day-book/content/formatting.md

 > If an identical (and desirable) formatting result can be produced with either Markdown or HTML, the former should be used.
 In other words, content should be written using Markdown when possible, mixed Markdown & HTML when necessary, and pure HTML as a last resort.

+This guideline also applies when presenting equivalent examples in multiple languages: prefer ordinary fenced code blocks with kramdown attribute lists, rather than writing custom HTML for tabs or toggles.

 ## Abbreviations

 All but the most widely known abbreviations (e.g., HTML) should be defined _on first use,_ with the definition in italics; this definition should only appear once in the module, unless the module includes a glossary.
 In addition, a Markdown abbreviation should be defined, in every page that uses the abbreviation, to associate the definition (as tooltip text) with the abbreviation.
 The abbreviation syntax supported by the kramdown parser is